Billie Jean King: Personal life

 Billie Jean and Larry King were engaged in autumn of 1964 and married in Long Beach, California, on September 17, 1965.
 Billie Jean credited Larry with introducing her to feminism and for pushing her to pursue tennis as a career.
 Billie Jean later said she "was totally in love with Larry" when they married.

+In the women's sports industry, the idea of female athletes being "unfeminine" or lesbian was a stigma that was often looked down upon.
+Lesbian women athletes were already stereotyped, and Billie Jean King fitting into the "masculine" stereotype—while being proud of it—was considered groundbreaking for the time period.
+She embraced feminist ideas and played an important role in the women's movement.
+Women's sports industries often did not receive recognition from the women's movement, even though the two go hand in hand, particularly in the way organizations such as the Women's Sports Foundation were influential to the women's rights movement.
+Through initiatives such as womenSports, King treated women's sports as inherently connected to feminist activism.

 By 1968, King realized that she was attracted to women.
 In 1971, she began an affair with her secretary, Marilyn Barnett (born Marilyn Kathryn McRae on January 28, 1948).
 Barnett had been living rent-free in the Kings' Malibu house.
 In 1979, the Kings asked Barnett to leave their house, but she did not want to.
 Refusing to leave the house, Barnett threatened to leak records and receipts that she had kept over the years.
 These receipts included letters from Billie Jean to Marilyn, credit card receipts, and paid bills.
 After a suicide attempt where she jumped off the balcony of the house leaving her a paraplegic, Barnett sued the Kings in a May 1981 palimony lawsuit for half their income and the Malibu house where she had been staying.
 Billie Jean acknowledged the relationship between her and Marilyn shortly afterward, making Billie Jean the first prominent female professional athlete to come out.
 Feeling she could not admit to the extent of the relationship, Billie Jean publicly called it a fling and a mistake.
 The lawsuit caused Billie Jean to lose an estimated $2 million in endorsements and forced her to prolong her tennis career to pay attorneys.